MTS STUDENT SECTION

 • Scholarship monies will be paid to the institution in the student’s name

 The Selection Committee will review and score all applications submitted and each applicant’s references may be contacted by telephone.
-Applications should be submitted by (tentatively) April 16, 2008 The scholarship recipients will be notified in June 2008.
+The scholarship recipients will be notified by June 15, 2015

 Science Fair - $4,400